sirisian/ecmascript-types/decoratorreplacement.md

 `Reflect.*` context types already.

-**This is why Part A matters to both.** A runtime decorator gets its context AND, with Part A, the tokens of what it decorates — types and syntax together, because by then both exist.
+**This is why Part A matters to both.** A runtime decorator gets its context AND, with Part A, the tokens of what it decorates â€” types and syntax together, because by then both exist.

 ```typescript